ShubhranshuArya/ShubhranshuArya/README.md

 ---

-## 🔬 Current Research
+## 🔬 Recent Research

-### Ensemble-based Genetic Algorithms with Deep Learning for Fraud Detection in Cryptocurrencies
+### Fraud Transaction Detection in Ethereum Network using Genetic Algorithm.

-My current research focuses on developing an advanced fraud detection system for cryptocurrency transactions.
-This project aims to combat the growing challenge of fraudulent activities in the rapidly evolving blockchain landscape.
+My current research focused on developing a fraud detection model for Ethereum transactions.
+This study/project aimed at combating the growing challenge of fraudulent activities in the rapidly evolving blockchain landscape.

 ---